 Raises KeyError (or specifically chess.syzygy.MissingTableError) if the position could not be found in the tablebase.
 Use get_wdl() if you prefer to get None instead of an exception.

 Note that probing corrupted table files is undefined behavior.

-'''

-probe_dtz (board: chess.Board) \rightarrow int
+probe_dtz (board: chess.Board) $\rightarrow$ int

-'''

-Probes DTZ tables for distance to zero information.
+Probes DTZ tables for DTZ50" information with rounding.